 Respect People → Rely on People → Develop People → Challenge People

 Most of all, respect means doing what we can to make things better for workers, which starts by not making things worse.
 And we still find leaders doing more of their share of damage even as they try to help!
+That’s why the first rule of gemba walking is: “Do no harm!”

 A Note on Gemba-Based Leadership